Oktoberfest and Octoberfest: Thoughts on the German-American Experience in Appleton and its Meaning for Octoberfest

 5:00 PM17:00

 Ladies are encouraged to wear their best Victorian hats.
-Beautiful hats were de rigueur for Victorian ladies.
-Gents can sport their own boater or bowler.
-If you do not have a hat, we would be glad to lend you one of our recreations from our collection.
+Beautiful hats were de rigueur for Victorian and Edwardian ladies.
+Gents can sport their own straw boater or a bowler.
+But if anyone does not have a hat, we would be glad to lend you one of our recreations from our collection.

 View Event →